gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

 > mb
 ```

-if Mr. Bayes started properly you should now see some information about the version of Mr. Bayes you are using and that the prompt has changed.
+If Mr. Bayes started properly you should now see some information about the version of Mr. Bayes you are using and that the prompt has changed.
 ```
 # load today’s dataset (note: there are two very similar .nex files so please use this one first)